AliceMarb/dnaProject/README.md

 ## Frontend
 The two buttons (DNA to string, and string to DNA), are part of a form element, and are input elements with type "submit".
 Whenever a button is pressed, a post request is sent to the app (backend), and the page re-renders with another template.
 Arguments passed to the frontend in render_template are accessed using Jinja curly brackets, e.g. {{word}}. dnaOutput.html uses d3 to display a bar chart for the letter frequency dictionary, which is written {{ letter_dict | safe}} to avoid malicious user input.

+## To note:
+Make sure to input DNA with no spaces.